Idris Elba: Filmography

+Awards, honours and recognition

 Elba was named Essences annual Sexiest Man of the Year in 2013 and Peoples Sexiest Man Alive in 2018.
 In October 2014, he was presented with a MOBO Inspiration Award.
 As of May 2019, his films have grossed over at the global box office, including over in North America, where he is one of the top 20 highest-grossing actors.

-Elba was appointed an Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to drama.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours 'for services to drama'.
 In 2017, he won the male title for the "Rear of the Year" award in Britain.
 In September 2018, he was one of 50 people named for "making London awesome" and helping to shape London's cultural landscape, as part of Time Outs 50th anniversary.
 In the 2020 and 2021 editions of the Powerlist, he was listed in the top 100 most influential people in the UK of African/Afro-Caribbean descent.

+In December 2022, Elba was awarded an honorary Doctor of Arts degree from Ravensbourne University London in recognition of his work championing diversity within the creative industries and beyond.

+Elba was knighted in the 2026 New Year Honours "for services to young people" in May 2026 by King Charles III, and is now formally known as Sir Idris Elba.